Inflectra/rapise-documentation/docs/RVL/IfElse.md

     |      | Action     | ctl00$MainContent$LoginUser$LoginButton | DoClick       |           |           |            |
     | End  |            |                                         |               |           |           |            |

-Check if we use old version of OS and assign a variable `OldWindows` accordingly:
+Check if an old version of the OS is in use and assign the `OldWindows` variable accordingly:

 === "Screenshot"
     ![If Check OS Version](./img/IfElse_CheckOldOs.png)